lsheltonSTO/lsheltonsto.github.io/content/en/blog/202403from_stage_to_stage.md

 ![Placeholder](/images/from_stage_to_stage.png)

-Recently, I was having a great conversation with my new friend Reid, and he asked me a question that really got me thinking: "____insert question here___".
+Recently, I was having a great conversation with my new friend Reid, and he asked me a question that really got me thinking: "What did you do in your past that prepared you for becoming an MVP?".

 I was a theater junkie: such a fan that I sometimes spelt it "theatre".
 It started with a traveling community theater group that would put on a show in a week, and I auditioned every summer - it was the highlight of my year.
 I begged my parents to put me in theater classes, and they did.
 I got a role in "Tales of a Fourth Grade Nothing" that I shared with another actress that required me to miss school for some performances, and I felt like an absolute rock star.
 I took improv classes and learned to think on my toes, and I took a year of dance after I ran into someone at the Theater in the Park audition one summer.
 I learned to memorize monologues and get up on stage and perform, regardless of any nerves I may have had.
 Who knows, maybe I was born without the nerves, just destined to make a fool of myself in front of a crowd with no shame whatsoever.